-For this reason, a replacement for the write function called write_buffered is included in the runtime library.
+For this reason, a replacement for the \\write function called \\write\buffered is included in the runtime library.
 This module buffers the output and sends it to the debugger one line at a time, speeding up the output.

-Note that this function uses about 80 bytes of RAM memory.
+Note: This function uses about 80 bytes of RAM memory.